kworkflow/patch-hub/paper/paper.md

 #### Model

-Practically speaking, `patch-hub` defines a struct named `App`, which implements the Model layer.
+Practically speaking, `patch-hub` defines a struct named `App` (Listing 1), which implements the Model layer.
 In summary, it contains:

 - A `CurrentScreen` attribute, indicating the application’s active screen.
 - One struct for each possible screen the user can access (`MailingListSelection`, `BookmarkedPatchsets`, `LatestPatchsets`, `DetailsActions`, `EditConfig`).